Kythera-Pather/FlashCardApp/README.md

 ## GitHub and Version Control
 GitHub is used for:

+GitHub is an online platform used to store, manage, and collaborate on code projects using version control (Git).
+It helps keep track of changes to code over time and allows multiple people to work on the same project without losing progress.

 1. Storing the source code online
 2. Collaborating with team members
 3. Tracking changes using commits
 4. Managing issues and improvement suggestions

+## GitHub Actions (CI/CD)
+GitHub Actions is a tool built into GitHub that allows you to automate tasks like building, testing, or deploying your app every time you push code to your repository.

+In this project:

+GitHub Actions automatically builds your Android app using Gradle every time you push updates to the master branch.

+This ensures your code is always working and up-to-date, helping catch errors early.

 ### Why commit and push?
 1. Saves your work safely online